Referenced in this article

 - ASAM Level 3.7 (Medically Monitored Inpatient) — provides 24-hour nursing care, daily physician contact, and standardized withdrawal management protocols.
 Appropriate for individuals with moderate-to-severe withdrawal risk, stable medical conditions, and no need for intensive care unit (ICU)-level monitoring.
 Level 3.7 facilities are staffed by physicians, RNs, and licensed counselors.

 - ASAM Level 4.0 (Medically Managed Intensive Inpatient) — provides 24-hour physician availability, continuous nursing care, and access to intensive care services.
-Appropriate for individuals with severe withdrawal (CIWA-Ar above 20 for alcohol, high COWS scores for opioids), unstable medical conditions (cardiac arrhythmias, hepatic failure, seizure disorders), or polysubstance dependence requiring simultaneous management of multiple withdrawal syndromes.
+Appropriate for individuals with severe withdrawal (CIWA-Ar above 20 for alcohol, COWS above 25 for opioids — COWS is the Clinical Opiate Withdrawal Scale, an 11-item instrument scored 0–48, while CIWA-Ar scores of 10–20 place an individual at Level 3.7 rather than 4.0), unstable medical conditions (cardiac arrhythmias, hepatic failure, seizure disorders), or polysubstance dependence requiring simultaneous management of multiple withdrawal syndromes.
 Level 4.0 care is in standard practice provided in hospital-based units.

 ASAM placement is reassessed daily during the detox stay.
 Step-down from Level 4.0 to Level 3.7 occurs as medical acuity decreases.
 Step-down from Level 3.7 to PHP (Level 2.5) or IOP (Level 2.1) occurs upon withdrawal resolution and medical stabilization.
 Clients stepping down from drug detox typically transition into Level 2.1 programming — see Intensive Outpatient Program: 9–15 Hrs Per Week for the next phase of treatment.